 ‘Blizzard’ has a few possible interpretations.
-The first is the literal; Williams is clearly discussing a winter storm.
+The first is literal; Williams is clearly discussing a winter storm.
 He describes the snow as it falls in the city.
-The second interpretation is that the blizzard is a metaphor for the poet’s life.
+The second interpretation is that the “blizzard” is a metaphor for the poet’s life.
 He finds himself alone, looking back at things.
-The final interpretation I will discuss is that the poem describes human history.
+The final interpretation is that the poem describes human history.
 Mankind is alone, looking back upon its own history.

 The poem is written in free verse.
-Williams’ poems are known for an experimental style, and he was also known for creative use of punctuation.
-Both of these aspects are on display in ‘Blizzard.’
+William Carlos Williams’s poems are known for his experimental style, and he was also known for his creative use of punctuation.
+Both of these aspects are on display in ‘Blizzard’.
 The use of dashes instead of the more common comma is particularly obvious.
 The line breaks come at unexpected places and illustrate the poet’s unconventional style.

 years of anger following

-The poems fist series of lines set the tone for the entire piece.
-The first word “Snow” is, of course, the central theme of the story.
+The first series of lines set the tone for the entire piece and the word “Snow” is, of course, the central theme of the story.
 If the first word is a concrete foundation, then the following second and third lines are more abstract and oblique.

 The “years of anger” could easily refer to the intensity of the initial storm.
-Blizzards are all howling wind, cracking tree branches, and in some cases, thunder and lightning that seem to go on and on forever.
-The intensity of the storm is followed by a flurry of snow flakes “that float idly down.”
+Blizzards are all howling wind, cracking tree branches, and in some cases, thunder and lightning that seems to go on and on forever.
+The intensity of the storm is followed by a flurry of snowflakes “that float idly down.”
 Anyone who has been in a blizzard knows that the flurries can go on for hours after the main storm has passed.